 Essential Estate Planning Tips for a Secure Future

-4. Don’t forget to review and update beneficiary designations on retirement accounts and insurance policies.
+Moreover, it is necessary to check and, if needed, update the beneficiary designations for both retirement accounts and insurance policies.

 Notarizing Documents Online Using BlueNotary